 Anne Pitman is well known for her innovative and mindful approach to movement and yoga.
-Curious by nature, Anne has studied alternative medicine and movement approaches and as part of celebrating life and its many passages, Anne facilitates both the seasons of the year (Equinox, Solstice, Beltane etc) and the seasons of life (blessing way, coming of age,) rituals.
+Curious by nature, Anne has studied alternative medicine and movement approaches and as part of celebrating life and its many passages, Anne facilitates both seasons of the year (Equinox, Solstice, Beltane etc) and seasons of life (blessing way, coming of age,) rituals.

 Always interested in bringing more freedom to the body, Anne was drawn to the work of Vanda Scaravelli ( “Awakening The Spine”), a student of Iyengar and Desikachar, and completed Teacher Training in this approach.
 The inspiration of Vanda’s work was a turning point – she taught “Infinite time and no ambition”, moving through yoga without the strain and effort.